rquez-zz/rpgify/README.md

 # Structure

+angular-frontend
 The front end uses angular version 1.4.
 Restangular is used to make requests to backend resources that are listed in the swagger api documentation.

+node-backend
 The back end uses Node.js to proxy the MongoDB database and receive REST requests from angular.

 ## Installation